20 Best Foodie Cities in the U.S.

 Downtown L.A. (or DTLA, as it’s become known) used to be no-man’s land but, today, hosts some of the best eateries in the area, including hotspot Bestia, serving elevated Italian food.

 L.A. has always been a city of neighborhoods.
-To try a lot of what the city has to offer in one place, visit the historic Grand Central Market, where you can sample offerings from some of L.A.’s favorite cuisines.
+To try a lot of what the city offers in one place, visit the historic Grand Central Market, where you can sample offerings from some of L.A.’s favorite cuisines.

 What to Eat in San Francisco